Differentially Private Tests of Fisher's Sharp Null Hypothesis for Binary Outcomes: Decision Making Using DP-FRT-Bayes

-In the spirit of Chow's rule \citep{Chow1957,Chow1970}, it is natural to equip the decision procedure with an explicit abstention option to deal with these situations.
-Specifically, let $\delta\in\{0,1,u\}$ with $u$ representing abstention due to uncertainty, and let $\lambda_u>0$ be the loss incurred for abstaining, such as the operational cost of deferring the decision.
+In the spirit of Chow's rule \citep{Chow1957,Chow1970}, we equip the decision procedure with an explicit abstention option to deal with these situations.
+Specifically, we now let $\delta\in\{0,1,u\}$, with $u$ representing abstention, and $\lambda_u>0$ be the loss incurred for abstaining, such as the operational cost of deferring the decision.
 The Bayes-optimal decision rule becomes